-- Your therapist will work with you to understanding the underlying mechanisms which cause emotional responses and outline a full list of personal triggers for anger and rage.
+- Your therapist will work with you to understand the underlying mechanisms which cause emotional responses and outline a full list of personal triggers for anger and rage.

-- You can learn new ways of expression your emotions in your daily interactions and relationships as a part of therapy.
+- You can learn new ways of expressing your emotions in your daily interactions.

-- Often angry outbursts happen suddenly, you and your counselor can help you to identify the physical sensations and thoughts that are happening just prior to the expression of anger.
+- You and your counselor can help you to identify the physical sensations and thoughts that are happening just prior to the expression of anger.

 - You and your therapist will work together to develop a routine for how emotions can be responded to in constructive ways, some of which will be completely new behaviors.

-- Discover whether your anger has any other source such as depression, a mood disorder, or personality disorder.
+- Learning whether your anger has any other source such as depression, a mood disorder, or personality disorder.

-- Come to understand power dynamics within your relationship and how you may be using anger to exert control over your loved ones.
+- You will come to understand the power dynamics within your relationship and how you may be using anger to exert control over your loved ones.

-- Learn to utilize a wellness, mindfulness, and behavioral protocol which we be an opportunity to regulate emotions.
-Learning the skill of regulating emotions will be empowering and while exercising the new skill will initially be unfamiliar, with time, the client will feel really good about gaining mastery by deescalating heightened emotions.
+- Learning to utilize a wellness, mindfulness, and behavioral protocol which helps regulate emotions.
+Learning the skill of regulating emotions will be empowering, and while exercising the new skill will initially be unfamiliar, the client will feel really good about gaining mastery by deescalating heightened emotions.

 - Experiencing enhanced self-esteem as you achieve the positive effects of making progress

 - Being able to express yourself and handle hurt, disappointment, frustration, and anger in new ways.